realfun/tagwin/README.md

 Reference
 ---------
  - Inspired by bashmarks: https://github.com/huyng/bashmarks
- - My Chinese blog about this: http://2maomao.com/blog/win32-folder-tagging-scripts/
+ - I wrote [a blog post(in Chinese)](http://2maomao.com/blog/win32-folder-tagging-scripts/) about this

 Contact
 -------